Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 ---

 ## Shield
-Large Octogon-shaped enemy that slowly approaches the player with a consistent speed.
+Large Octagon-shaped enemy that slowly approaches the player with a consistent speed.
 Has no frenzy ability and has segments of armor that the player can cut around using their Sliceshot

 ---

 ## Treasure
 Golden mini Catalyst-looking enemy that moves around in an unpredictable pattern.
 Spawns from the Catalyst after enough damage has been dealt.
-Defeating it upgrades the player's weapons (May change my mind o this guy later.
-Weapon upgrades need to have a more elegant process for acquiring)
+Defeating it upgrades the player's weapons (May change my mind on this guy later.
+Weapon upgrades are important and the process to acquire them should be more special)

 ---